Summer Internship Opportunity Growing Men and Boys Social Service Agency

 – (a) is between 15 and 30 years of age (inclusive) at the start of employment;

-– (b) is a Canadian Citizen, permanent resident, or person on whom refugee protection has been conferred under the Immigration and Refugee Protection Act*; and
+– (b) is a Canadian Citizen, permanent resident, or person on whom refugee protection has been conferred under the Immigration and Refugee Protection Act for the duration of the employment; and

-– (c) is legally entitled to work according to the relevant provincial / territorial legislation and regulations.
+– (c) has a valid Social Insurance Number at the start of employment and is legally entitled to work according to the relevant provincial / territorial legislation and regulations.

 How to Apply

-When applying, you must use the following email subject line: “St. Thomas Intern Application.”
-Email a cover letter and resume as a text, word or PDF attachment, to Executive Director Justin Trottier at email@example.com.
+When applying, you must use the following email subject line: “St. Thomas CSJ Application.”
+Email a cover letter and resume as a text, word or PDF attachment, to National Executive Director Justin Trottier at email@example.com.